CVMA Certified Veterinary Assistant Program

 – Interactive format allows mentors to easily track the progress of veterinary assistants.

 – Multiple staff members can enroll in the program at the same time, each working at their own pace.
+And once certified they can go on to the Level II curriculum.

 – Reduced turnover by creating career opportunities, not just jobs.